billkable/cnd-postman-collections/README.md

 ## Prerequisites

--   Postman v2.1 or above
+-   Postman v2.1 or above - you can install this on ubuntu versions via `sudo snap install postman --candidate`
 -   Pal Tracker Distributed application running locally and/or Remotely on PCF.